Unsupported Browser

 The thoughts and opinions expressed in this column are solely those of Dr. Jacobs and do not necessarily reflect those of The Joint Commission or the American College of Surgeons.

-Dr. Lenworth Jacobs is a professor of surgery at the University of Connecticut in Farmington and director of the Trauma Institute at Hartford Hospital, CT.
+Dr. Lenworth Jacobs Jr., is a professor of surgery at the University of Connecticut in Farmington and director of the Trauma Institute at Hartford Hospital, CT.

 References

-1. Tan J, Ross JM, Wright D, Pimentel MPT, et al A contemporary analysis of closed claims related to wrong-site surgery.
+1. Tan J, Ross JM, Wright D, Pimentel MPT, et al. A contemporary analysis of closed claims related to wrong-site surgery.
 Jt Comm J Qual Patient Saf.
 2023;49(5):265-273.

 2. O’Neill P, La Punzina CS.
 Wrong-Site Surgery.
 In: Agrawal A, Bhatt J (eds) Patient Safety.
 Springer, Cham.